CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-command/execute-command-block.md

 #### AnyCommands

-A command with a single, or multiple statements that will be executed in order.
-The [Result][] is of type [List][]&lt;[dynamic][]&gt;, with the result of each statement being added to the list in order, any errors will not be picked up at compile time.
+Derived from [ICommand][] an [AnyCommands][] is a command with a single, or multiple statements that will be executed in order.
+The [Result][Result Property] is of type [List][]&lt;[Dynamic][]&gt;, with the result of each statement being added to the list in order, any errors will not be picked up at compile time.

+The [AnyCommands][] will parse each statement provided, determining if it is a [Query][Statement Types] or [Non Query][Statement Types] Statement and executing the statement against the data source appropriately, adding their result to the List in order.
+It is more efficient to use a [QueryCommand][Command Types QueryCommand] or [NonQueryCommand][Command Types NonQueryCommand] as they do not have to parse the command text provided.

 Each type of statement returns the following: